-Item Description WWPN Unique worldwide port name, which is a 64-bit identifier (a 60-bit value preceded by a 4-bit Network Address Authority identifier), of the Fibre Channel (FC) port.
+Item Description Name Name of initiator.
+Service Service support by the initiator, which is either DD VTL, DD Boost, or vDisk.
+WWPN Unique worldwide port name, which is a 64-bit identifier (a 60-bit value preceded by a 4-bit Network Address Authority identifier), of the Fibre Channel (FC) port.
 WWNN Unique worldwide node name, which is a 64-bit identifier (a 60-bit value preceded by a 4-bit Network Address Authority identifier), of the FC node.
 Vendor Name Initiator's model.
 Online Endpoints Endpoints seen by this initiator.
-Displays none or offline if the initiator is not available.
+Displays none or $offline$ if the initiator is not available.